Knowledge-Aware Evolution for Task-Free Streaming Federated Continual Learning with Arbitrary Class Overlap: Datasets, Baseline Methods and Experimental Setup

-\textbf{Model Configuration}: To accommodate dataset-specific characteristics, unpretrained ResNet-18 models\cite{46} are configured with an initial channel width of 16 for CIFAR-100 and 64 for ImageNet-100.
-All models employ a output layer with a fixed 100-dimensional, adapted to streaming categories via a dynamic masking mechanism: at FL round $t$, client $k$ activates only the output neurons corresponding to its accumulated category set $\mathcal{C}_{k,\mathrm{all}}^{t} = \bigcup_{\tau=1}^{t}\mathcal{C}_k^{\tau}$, while for all other neurons, masking predictions and setting gradients to zero.
+\textbf{Model Configuration}: To accommodate dataset-specific characteristics, randomly initialized ResNet-18 models \cite{46} are configured with an initial channel width of 16 for CIFAR-100 and 64 for ImageNet-100.
+All models employ an output layer with a fixed output dimension of 100, adapted to streaming classes via a dynamic masking mechanism: at FL round $t$, client $k$ activates only the output neurons corresponding to its accumulated class set $\mathcal{C}_{k}^{\leq t} = \bigcup_{\tau=1}^{t}\mathcal{C}_k^{\tau}$, while masking predictions and setting gradients to zero for all other neurons.

-\textbf{Local Training Protocol}: For all methods, during the local training phase of each FL round, clients employ the AdamW optimizer (weight decay = 0.001) with a batch size of 32 and a fixed $J=20$ training epochs; the learning rate decays from 0.01 to 0 via a cosine annealing schedule where the decay period is synchronized with the training epochs.
-For FedKACE, the adaptive inference model switching mechanism imposes no interference on local training.
-Regarding hyperparameter configuration, all baseline FCL methods strictly adhere to the fixed hyperparameters specified in their source papers, whereas FedKACE adaptively adjusts its hyperparameters through data-driven mechanisms, thereby eliminating the need for explicit setting.
+\textbf{Local Training Protocol}: For all methods, during the local training phase of each FL round, clients employ the AdamW optimizer (weight decay = 0.001) with a batch size of 32 and a fixed number of $J=20$ training epochs; the learning rate decays from 0.01 to 0 via a cosine annealing schedule where the decay period is synchronized with the local training epochs.
+For FedKACE, the adaptive inference model switching mechanism does not interfere with local training.
+Regarding hyperparameter configuration, all baseline FCL methods strictly adhere to the fixed hyperparameters specified in their original papers, whereas FedKACE adaptively adjusts its hyperparameters through data-driven mechanisms, thereby eliminating the need for manual tuning.